 Advanced Levels Advanced level Listening and Speaking students demonstrate interpersonal communication skills and strategies appropriate for a university classroom in the United States by being able to state clearly, speak with “authority,” give appropriate feedback, and by facility in analyzing and alleviating communication problems and resolving conflicts effectively.
 Students research, plan, create, and deliver informative and debate-style speeches and presentations using learned platform skills and guidelines for integrating multiple sources of information.

-Elective courses focus on a specific area of interest.
-Students choose one elective course each term.
-Elective offerings may include:
+Focus classes focus on a specific area of interest.
+Students choose one focus class each term.
+Focus class offerings may include: